ShibelAl/Automation-Final-Project/README.md

      ```bash
      cd test/"api and ui"
      ```
    - Run the API+UI test scripts.
+These tests involve performing actions via the API and then asserting that the results are reflected correctly in the UI.

 ## Reporting